DistributeCompany/Autonomous-Last-Mile-Logistics-Simulation/README.md

 The model is structured into several frames and objects, including:

 #### Frames
-- **Campus**: Main physical layout of the campus with event controllers.
+- **Campus**: Main physical layout of the campus with the event controller.
 - **Inputs**: Input parameters and experimental factors.
 - **Outputs**: Simulation outputs with placeholder tables.
 - **Methods**: Centralized methods for simulation logic.
-- **DecouplingPoint**: Models the decoupling point for parcel unloading.
+- **DecouplingPoint**: Models the decoupling point.
-- **Destination**: Represents delivery destinations on campus.
+- **Destination**: Represents delivery destinations on campus (i.e., customers).
 - **Model**: Empty frame for customization.

 #### Objects
 - **RoadMarker**: Defines vehicle paths.
+That is, vehicles drive from Marker to Marker.
 - **Parcel**: Represents e-commerce parcels with attributes like delivery status and time windows.
-- **DeliveryModePool**: Origin of vehicles, with separate pools for vans and autonomous vehicles.
+- **DeliveryModePool**: Origin of vehicles, with separate pools for specific autonomous vehicles.

 ### Autonomous Vehicles

 The following autonomous vehicles are available for last-mile delivery:
-- **MobileParcelLocker**: Carries up to 24 parcels.
+- **MobileParcelLocker**: Unmanned Ground Vehicle.
+Carries up to 24 parcels.
-- **StreetRobot**: Carries one parcel.
+- **StreetRobot**: Unmanned Ground Vehicle.
+Carries one parcel.
-- **QuadcopterNoHoist**: Drone for single-parcel delivery.
+- **QuadcopterNoHoist**: Unmanned Aerial Vehicle.
+Carries one parcel.
+Had to land for delivery.
-- **QuadcopterWithHoist**: Drone with hoist system for delivery while hovering.
+- **QuadcopterWithHoist**: Unmanned Aerial Vehicle.
+Carries one parcel, and is equipped with a hoist system for delivery while hovering.

 ### Simulation Rules

 - Each simulation represents one day (09:00 to midnight).
 - Parcels have specific delivery windows.
-- Delivery success depends on vehicle and scenario configurations.
-- Battery management for autonomous vehicles is included.
+- Basic battery management is included, but may result in depletion of the battery during delivery!

 ## General Remarks